“Aw, Al. I don’t know. I know we gotta go, but I’m not sure I’m ready yet.”

 **As Christians we swim against the tide.
 The faith in Jesus which we profess is not the mainstream.
 We are vulnerable to attack from those who seek to destroy the Kingdom.
 Even other “Christians” may not share the same foundational beliefs.
 We must be vigilant to fellowship with other believers and encourage one another.
 We must keep our focus on our life’s purpose--to journey upstream--no matter what the cost.

-Read more articles by Amy Nicholson or search for articles on the same topic or others.
+Read more articles by Amy Nicholson or search for other articles by topic below.